8 Ways to Avoid Being Unlikeable

 In today's fast-paced society, it has become a habit to perform several tasks at the same time.
 The ability to multi-task perhaps makes you feel like you are getting a lot done, but it can affect your interactions with others.

 Never giving people full attention makes you look disrespectful.
-It can become extremely annoying for them if every time they try to talk to you about an issue, you keep writing emails or texting.
-They can feel disregarded, discounted, and will probably not establish a significant connection with you.
+It can become extremely annoying for them if every time they try to talk to you about an issue, you glance at your phone, check social media, and/or type a mid conversation text message, You can leave people feeling disregarded, and make it unlikely they will establish a significant connection with you.

 If you are not in a situation in which you can give people your full attention, ask them if they can wait until you are done.
 Observe your ability to give each person and each activity your complete focus.
 When you notice yourself being distracted, try to filter out everything except the person in front of you or the task at hand.